divshot/polymerfire/README.md

 fully-qualified URL when binding, and use the `origin` option to specify a name:

     this.bindRef('/users/:uid', {origin: 'app'});

-If the `origin` option isn't specified, it will use the default if set.
+If the `origin` option isn't specified, it will use the default origin.
+If the specified or default origin hasn't been registered, it will wait to bind until it is registered (see below).

 #### Delayed Binding